varigence/docs/bimlflex/reference-documentation/LookupCachePath.md

 # Lookup Cache Path

-The default path for Cache files used in lookups
+The default path for Cache files used in lookups.

 Notes:
 * This setting is part of the `Core` settings category.